AG7GN/dwservice/README.md

 		1. To exit a remote control session, click on the __circle with the arrow__ icon in the upper right corner.

 1. At any time, you can return to the top level page for this remote computer by clicking the blue tile with the 9 dots in the upper left.

+### (Optional) Run the DWAgent as a Non-root User on Linux

+By default, the dwagent runs as root, so that when you start a shell in the DWService web interface, you get a root shell.
+That's not good.
+Here's how to run the dwagent as another user.
+We'll use user `bob` in this example, and `bob` has sudo privileges.

+1. Install the agent on your Linux host in the usual way as described above.

+1. Stop and disable the service:

+		sudo systemctl stop dwagent.service
+		sudo systemctl disable dwagent.service

+1. Make a folder for user level services and move the service file into it.
+Run these commands as user `bob`:

+		cd ~
+		mkdir -p .config/systemd/user
+		cd .config/systemd/user/
+		sudo mv /etc/systemd/system/dwagent.service .
+		sudo chown bob:bob dwagent.service

+1. As user `bob`, open `dwagent.service` in an editor and change this line:

+		WantedBy=multi-user.target

+	to:

+		WantedBy=default.target

+1. Change the ownership of the `/usr/share/dwagent` folder and everything in it to user `bob`:

+		cd /usr/share
+		sudo chown -R bob:bob dwagent/

+1. Allow user `bob` to autostart services even if not logged in:

+		sudo loginctl enable-linger bob

+1. Enable and start the user service as user `bob` (not as `root`):

+		systemctl --user enable dwagent.service
+		systemctl --user start dwagent.service

+From now on, the dwagent will start as user `bob` at bootup, and if you open a shell in the DWService web interface, it'll be `bob`'s shell, not `root`'s.

 ### Notes